 Looking for more content curation tools for video?
 Huzzazz may be the answer.
 This app lets you save and organize YouTube and Vimeo playlists and videos to create a video gallery for your website.
 It’s free to use, but you’ll have to upgrade for their full range of gallery designs, custom video titles and descriptions, HD playback, video search and more.
 The paid plan starts at $9 per month.

 There are no limits to the number of sites you can subscribe to, and content is archived so you can always look at it later.
-The free version of InoReader is ad-supported; paid plans start from $1.25 per month (no, that’s not a typo).
-You’ll have to upgrade for combined feeds, customizable dashboards, and more.
+The free version of InoReader is ad-supported; paid plans for single user start from $7.50 per month and for enterprise $44.99 per month.

 The basic WordPress plugin is free, but you can upgrade for more topics and sources, starting at $15 per month.

-Pearltrees is a free, ad-supported content curation tool that lets you organize and share content you’re interested in.
+Pearltrees is a tool for organizing and sharing everything from web pages to files, photos, and notes.
 Additional features such as creating private collections, removing ads, customizing your curations, and offline mobile access, are available with paid plans.
 These start at $2.99 per month.

 Pocket, formerly known as ReadItLater, is a site where you can save and tag content via a browser bookmark button.
 While Pocket collections aren’t public, it can be an excellent way to curate resources for your personal use, then browse by type and tags.

 Basic functionality is free, though upgrading to Pocket Premium will give you advanced search, suggested tags and a backup of everything you save.
 Pocket Premium is $3.95 per month.